 However, there are then options to either extend or reduce that hospital list depending on your requirements.

 Options to reduce the hospital list can often include a local hospital list limiting the hospitals in which treatment can be receive.
 Some insurers go as far as offering hospital lists which limit you to private wings of NHS hospitals.
+By choosing a limited list you can lower the cost of your premiums.

 Need Help?